Ready to say goodbye to debt for good? Learn More

 What if My Car Sells for Less Than It’s Worth?

 If your car sells for less than what you owe, review the sale documents closely.
 Kentucky requires lenders to sell cars in a “commercially reasonable” manner.
-This means the sale must have been made in good faith and followed commonly accepted practices.
+This means the sale must be made good faith and follow commonly accepted practices.
 For example, if the lender placed unreasonable restrictions on who was allowed to bid at the auction where your car was sold, they would be in violation of this requirement.

 Do I Still Owe After a Repossession in Kentucky?